lupyuen/lupyuen.github.io/src/plic.md

 _So we'll route Interrupts to Hart 1?_

-Yep, later we might add __Harts 2 to 4__ after booting NuttX on the RISC-V Cores.
+Yep, later we might add __Harts 2 to 4__ when we boot NuttX on the other Application Cores.

 (But probably not Hart 0, since it's a special limited Monitor Core)

-TODO

-We update the [NuttX PLIC Code](https://github.com/lupyuen2/wip-pinephone-nuttx/blob/star64d/arch/risc-v/src/qemu-rv/qemu_rv_irq.c#L45-L214) based on these docs...
+Let's check our NuttX PLIC Code...

 ## PLIC Memory Map

+_How do we program the PLIC?_

 TODO

-_How to configure PLIC to forward Interrupts to the Harts?_

 The PLIC Memory Map is below...